2joephillips/2joephillips.github.io/_posts/2015-04-23-freedom-friday-less-emails-more-work-creating-a-zero-inbox.md

   3. **Do it** – Two – Minute Rule.
 If you can do it quickly.
 Do it.
 Quick WIN!
   4. **Date/Time it** – Set up a time to do it.
       1. To accomplish this I use a combination of Smart Search Folders, Categories, and Follow-ups.
-      2. If someone wants, I will be glad to show how I do this… or this link provides some detail : [How I Get to Inbox Zero in Outlook][4]
   5. Finally, **archive the finished product**… Not the email trail.

 By doing this, I have limited the time I use to monitor email and be more organized within the work day.